Ešarra-ḫammat: Life

 Ešarra-ḫammat married Esarhaddon c.
 695 BC.
 According to the Austrian British Assyriologist Gwendolyn Leick, Ešarra-ḫammat might have been of Babylonian ancestry.
 Ešarra-ḫammat is known mainly from commemorative documents and inscriptions written after her death.
 Among the few known inscriptions written by Ešarra-ḫammat (i.e. written when she was alive) is an inscription on an eye-stone marking it as her property.

 Ešarra-ḫammat's name translated literally means "Ešarra is mistress".
 Ešarra was a temple, and in Mesopotamian cosmology, the name Ešarra was also applied to a heavenly cosmic location.
 The name is perhaps best interpreted as "[Mullissu of] Ešarra is mistress", referencing the goddess associated with the temple/realm.
 Alternative translations and interpretations include the name just referring to the temple/realm itself, or that it should be read "[Mullissu of] Ešarra gathers [all the powers]" or "[In] Ešarra, she is mistress".
 Given that no other individual by the name Ešarra-ḫammat is known, it is possible that the name was assumed by the future queen upon her marriage to Esarhaddon.

 Ešarra-ḫammat died, probably aged about 40, in February 672 BC.
 She is the only known queen of Esarhaddon.
 Although Esarhaddon was also only about 40, and would rule for a few more years, no incumbent queen is known from the sources after his death, and the position is obviously absent from preserved lists of officials from this time.
-The death of Ešarra-ḫammat, which had shortly before been preceded by the death of one of their infant children, sunk Esarhaddon into depression, and he did not choose a new queen.
+The death of Ešarra-ḫammat, which had shortly before been preceded by the death of one of their infant children, sank Esarhaddon into depression, and he did not choose a new queen.
 Instead, some of the queen's responsibilities and duties were assigned to Esarhaddon's mother, Naqiʾa.
 Though there are two surviving accounts of Ešarra-ḫammat's funeral and the rituals performed for her, her grave has not yet been located.
 This grave was not just a simple site, or placed within the palace (as was the case for some earlier queens); Esarhaddon had a great mausoleum constructed for Ešarra-ḫammat and he had her death recorded in the Babylonian Chronicles.